 Easier to Find Information

 An intranet also makes it easier for employees of a company to find information.
 This, like improved internal communication, is another core benefit of implementing an intranet system.
-The system stores all sorts of information and company knowledge in its centralized location so that it can be found and then accessed quickly and easily.
+The document management systems will store all sorts of information and company knowledge in its centralized location so that it can be found and then accessed quickly and easily.
 So, whether a person or new employee is looking for an organizational flow chart or company news, it will be easy to find with the use of the company’s intranet.

 Connectivity Across Geographic Locations